- Focus: Youth employment for development and social entrepreneurship.

-- Program: 12th YA – 3 Full Days in the UN General Assembly Hall, UNHQ, NYC, USA; a 4 day Preparatory, certificate-based course at Fairleigh Dickinson University; UN Mission Visits for all delegates; Resolution Project new Social Venture Awards through Competitions for University-level Delegates, more.
+- Program: Winter YA 2014 – 2 Full Days at the United Nations Headquarters, NYC, USA; Resolution Project new Social Venture Awards through Competitions for University-level Delegates, more.

-- Platform: Plenary sessions, Workshops, Round table Discussions, Networking, UN Mission Visits, New Social Venture Competitions, MDG Related Skills Building and Campaign Introductions
+- Platform: Plenary sessions, Workshops, Round table Discussions, Networking, New Social Venture Competitions, MDG Related Skills Building and Campaign Introductions

 - Leadership: Renowned speakers and expert workshop facilitators; U.N.
-Staff participation at sessions; Young leaders like yoursleft from around the world; Intergenerational Leadership Exchanges
+Staff participation at sessions; Young leaders like yourself from around the world; Intergenerational Leadership Exchanges

 Sponsorship and Participation

-The 12th YA Sponsor Support opportunities exist in 3 areas:
+The Winter YA 2014 Sponsor Support opportunities exist in 3 areas:

 - Sponsoring Delegates from Developing Countries

-- Underwriting and/or donating venues and catering for evening events during the 12th YA: Pre-Conference Orientation Night; Opening Night MDG Campaign Night Dinner; YA Culture Night Dinner; YA Coffee breaks and Special Lunch Receptions; Final Evening 'Culture Night' Events
+- Underwriting and/or donating venues and catering for evening events during the Winter YA 2014: Pre-Conference Orientation Night; YA Culture Night Dinner; YA Coffee breaks and Special Lunch Receptions; Final Evening ‘Culture Night’ Events

 - Overall Event Administration/Logistics: A Singular Naming Opportunity for a Major Donor